-The study of Biology goes well beyond the human.
+Biology, alongside Chemistry and Physics/Maths, is a requirement for the study of medicine.
+However, the study of Biology goes well beyond the human body.
 It is vital that students of Biology have an intellectual curiosity about the huge range of living organisms and should be interested to learn about a wide variety of animals, plants and microorganisms.
 The course will teach students how to apply complex phenomena to make sense of the world around them.
 As such it is important for students to read widely of the different organisms and their myriad interactions with each other and the world.